whydnct/fdf_docs/libs/minilibx/events.md

 ### Prototype of event functions

-Event functions have a different prototype depending of the hooking event.
+Event functions have a different prototype depending on the hooking event.

 | Hooking event | code | Prototype            |
 | ------------- | :--: | -------------------- |